 JBFC at Home

-In these unprecedented times, the JBFC has moved swiftly to find alternative ways to engage with our community and share the cinematic stories we all hold so dear.
-Thanks to the hard work and collaboration of the JBFC staff—all working remotely to observe social distancing guidelines—we are proud to present a plethora of content for our patrons, including new releases and curated film lists that can be streamed from home, hands-on activities perfect for families and kids of all ages, and resources to make working and watching from home more enjoyable.
+In these unprecedented times, the JBFC has found alternative ways to engage with our community and share the cinematic stories we all hold so dear.
+Thanks to the hard work and collaboration of the JBFC staff—most working remotely to observe social distancing guidelines—we are proud to present a lot of great content for our patrons, including new releases and curated film lists that can be streamed from home, hands-on activities perfect for families and kids of all ages, and resources to make working and watching from home more enjoyable.
 We invite you to explore and enjoy the content below.
 Those interested in aiding the JBFC during this unpredictable time are encouraged to consider a tax-deductible gift in support of the JBFC’s vibrant programs to ensure the organization is able to return stronger than ever upon re-opening.

-In partnership with a number of distributors, the JBFC’s Programming Staff has curated a variety of new and repertory releases that patrons can enjoy from the comfort of their homes.
+In partnership with film distributors, the JBFC’s programming team curates a variety of new and repertory releases that patrons can enjoy from the comfort of their homes.
 With each screening purchased from the JBFC Virtual Marquee launching Feb.
 12 (formerly the Virtual Screening Room), you’ll provide valuable support to both the JBFC and independent distributors in this trying time.
 Visit the JBFC Virtual Marquee (powered by Eventive) to see what’s playing!
 Have questions about the Virtual Marquee?
 Check out our Virtual Marquee Help page for help.

 Curated Streaming Suggestions